It was rainy, blistering hot . . .

 - Crayons (Recipe for a homemade version using only food grade ingredients coming soon!)

-- Play dough (We make our own but Mighty Nest has a wonderful pre-made, gluten-free option)
+- Play dough (We make our own but this is wonderful pre-made, gluten-free option)

 - Cookie cutters for play dough (We have these)